Green Mountain Woodcarvers

 by logging into Facebook and joining the Green Mountain Woodcarvers group.

-Host: Dave Tuttle - Walpole, NH
+Host: Dave Tabor - Randolph, VT

 The Green Mountain Wood Carvers was organized about 65+ years ago by Collise Brown from Waterville Vermont to bring together people interested in the art of wood carving.
 At present, we have about 75 members from Vermont as well as other states across New England.